VagTsop/private-school/README.md

 # private-school-lists
-Console application that accepts user inputs and produces various lists.
+Console application that accepts user inputs and stores values into MySql DB.
 Built With Eclipse IDE.